Will-Griffin/admin-wiki/Onboarding/Service_API_Certification.md

   Once submissions are complete, the Contractor shall provide csv of call information to HEAT ticket provided by DMH certification analysts.
 - ###Scenario 3: Both provider and vendor are New to LA County

-  Contracted Providers integrating with LACDMH via service API which fall under scenario 3 are required to submit successful calls for all operations listed in the certification script:
+  Contracted Providers integrating with LACDMH via service API which fall under scenario 3 are required to submit successful calls for all operations listed in the certification script in the following environments:

-  - Search
-  - Admission

-  In the following environments:
   - QA

   Once submissions are complete, the Contractor shall provide csv of call information and the completed certification script to the HEAT ticket provided by DMH certification analysts.